What are GLP-1 Analogues (Incretin Mimetics)?

 How do GLP-1 analogues work?

-This type of medication works by increasing the levels of a group of hormones called incretins.
+This type of medication works in the same way as a group of hormones called incretins.
 These hormones help the body produce more insulin when needed and reduce the amount of glucose being produced by the liver when it’s not needed.

 Incretins also slow down the digestion of food so that glucose from your meals takes longer to be absorbed, and they can reduce your appetite and result in weight loss.